0lionelzhang0/pairgo_matchmaker/doc/setup_instructions.md

 ### Generating attendees.csv

-Once you have received the main_registrant_data.csv from the go congress registrar, you can run the generate_attendees.csv script to generate attendees.csv
+Once you have received the main_registrant_data.csv from the go congress registrar, you can run the generate_attendees.csv script to generate attendees.csv.
+Make sure they are in the same folder.

 ### Setting up an IDE to run Python